 Selection and Awards

-19. There is no classification of subject matter.
+18. There is no classification of subject matter.

-22. From all the prints and projected digital images accepted an independent EAF panel will select the entries to represent the EAF in the Photographic Alliance of Great Britain's annual Inter-Federation Competition.
+21. From the accepted Prints, an independent EAF panel will select the entries to represent the EAF in the Photographic Alliance of Great Britain's annual Inter-Federation Competition.

 26. The EAF reserve the right to reject any image considered unacceptable for public viewing.

-GENERAL GUIDELINES AND NOTESPackaging and Dispatching
+GENERAL GUIDELINES AND NOTES

-29. Prints must be packed in rigid boxes that can be re-used for returning the entries.
+28. Prints must be packed in rigid boxes that can be re-used for returning the entries.

-31. All print boxes, or parts thereof, and other packing material should be clearly marked with the name of the submitting Society or Club, a contact name and telephone number.
+30. All print boxes, or parts thereof, and other packing material should be clearly marked with the name of the submitting Society or Club, a contact name and telephone number.

 Notification of Results

-33. All entrants will receive a copy of the Exhibition catalogue, which will be available for collection on the opening day of the Exhibition.
+32. All entrants will receive a copy of the Exhibition catalogue, which will be available for collection on the opening day of the Exhibition.
 Any not collected will be sent to the Club Representative after the Exhibition closes.

 Return of Entries

-35. Society or Club Secretaries will be advised when their entries are available for collection.
+34. Society or Club Secretaries will be advised when their entries are available for collection.